I refreshed this 2013 article about the importance of wearing helmets because it’s just as important today as it was ten years ago.

 I’m happy to tell you that in my research I read hundreds of responses to theses posts and found only one person who came to the defense of Pat and Linda Parelli.
 All I can say is that that person was blinded a lack of critical thinking skills and had been “drinking the Kool-Ade”.

-In view of the statistics I’ve shown you, in my opinion the Parellis do a disservice to everyone who listens to them.
+In view of the statistics I’ve shown you, in my opinion the Parellis do a disservice to everyone who listens to them regarding safety and helmets.
 It’s worse than a disservice- in my opinion, it’s clowns like this that get people killed and crippled.

 Let me high light the statistics: